nasarmientoo/naisma_24/README.md

 - **Data Loader**: Load and validate boundaries and datasets in various geospatial formats.
 - **Weight Manager**: Define and apply severities and weights to attributes in datasets.
 - **Index Calculator**: Calculate and normalize security indices for geospatial polygons.
-- **GeoUtils (coming soon)**: Handle advanced geospatial operations.
+- **GeoUtils**: Handle geospatial operations.
-- **Visualizer: Generate heatmaps and visual representations of your security indices.
+- **Visualizer**: Generate heatmaps and visual representations of your security indices.

 ---